Knotty Ash: Transport

-Knotty Ash has an extensive bus network which in the main uses the Prescot Road corridor.
-Services 7, 8/9, 10/10A/10B, 15 and 204 link Knotty Ash to Liverpool City Centre and these services provide links to Dingle, Toxteth, Edge Hill, Kensington, Tuebrook, Wavertree, Old Swan, Stoneycroft, Broadgreen Hospital, Belle Vale, Page Moss and Huyton with some of these services going further afield to Prescot, Whiston, Cronton, Thatto Heath, St Helens, Penketh and Warrington.
-There are also services like the 61 (Bootle - Aigburth) and 102 (Page Moss/Broadgreen Hospital - Fazakerley Hospital) which don't service the city centre but provide links to various areas of North and South Liverpool, Knowsley and Sefton.
-There are also various industrial and school bus services which pass through Knotty Ash too.
+Knotty Ash has an extensive bus network which, in the main, uses the Prescot Road corridor.
+Services 7, 8/9, 10/10A/10B, 15 and 204 link Knotty Ash to Liverpool City Centre, and these services provide links to Dingle, Toxteth, Edge Hill, Kensington, Tuebrook, Wavertree, Old Swan, Stoneycroft, Broadgreen Hospital, Belle Vale, Page Moss and Huyton, with some of these services going further afield to Prescot, Whiston, Cronton, Thatto Heath, St Helens, Penketh and Warrington.

+There are also services like the 61 (Bootle - Aigburth) and 102 (Page Moss/Broadgreen Hospital - Fazakerley Hospital) which do not service the city centre, but provide links to various areas of North and South Liverpool, Knowsley and Sefton.
+In addition, there are various industrial and school bus services which pass through Knotty Ash.

 Knotty Ash railway station on the North Liverpool Extension Line formerly served the area, but this closed to passenger traffic in 1960.
 The former trackway is now part of National Cycle Network Route 62.
-The nearest current National Rail station is Broad Green, approximately a mile away from Knotty Ash where fairly regular trains go to/from Liverpool Lime Street and generally continue on to Wigan North Western, Manchester Victoria and Warrington Bank Quay stations.
+The nearest current National Rail station is Broad Green, approximately a mile away from Knotty Ash, where fairly regular trains go to/from Liverpool Lime Street, and generally continue on to Wigan North Western, Manchester Victoria and Warrington Bank Quay stations.

 Knotty Ash is also approximately a mile away from the western terminus of the M62 motorway, Rocket Roundabout in Broadgreen.